-65x / 33x
+33x

 The conversions use two different resolution formats: 65x65x65 and 33x33x33.
 These resolutions affect the density of color gradient information stored in the conversion.
-33x has a much smaller file size, and is widely compatible.
+33x has a much smaller file size, and is compatible with the P4K and monitors/recorders (such as SmallHD and Atomos).
 It offers optimal stability in Premiere, which is prone to crashing with larger look-up files.
+The 33x conversions do not have the Highlight Recovery region, to optimize cross-platform compatibility and concentrate resolution density in the most important DR region.

 65x is able to capture subtle nuance in color transitions, especially when converting from a log format and/or to an intricate target format.
-It has the advantage of preventing poor gradient handling when the software has weaker interpolation of lookup tables (trilinear rather than tetrahedral).
+It also has the advantage of preventing poor gradient handling when the software has weaker interpolation of lookup tables (trilinear rather than tetrahedral).
 65x has eight times the density, or resolution, of 33x.
-These are for use in post.
+These are the primary EC conversions for use in post, and cannot be loaded in the P4K.
 65x is less stable in Premiere; frequent saving is recommended, especially when loading into Lumetri.